hindu-comm/weblogs/manasataramgini/2017/11/2017-11-12_of-lives-of-men-of-times-of-men-ii.md

 principle.
 Hence, if we map a comparable two-value optimization problem on this principle then we have clear constraints.
 A more involved example, which you may have studied a bit, is the remarkable central limit theorem.
-For many distributions, irrespective of the shape of the distribution, if you draw repeated samples and take their means they would be normally distributed around the mean of that distribution.
+For many distributions (i.e. those with finite variance), irrespective of the shape of the distribution, if you draw repeated samples and take their means they would be normally distributed around the mean of that distribution.
 Thus, the central tendency as estimated by mean might be inferred by sampling, even if we have no clue of the shape of the distribution.
+Another expression of this is that summing multiple such finite variance distributions we get a distribution approximating the normal curve.
+This has profound implication for the nature of things — irrespective of the quirks of individual distribution when viewed together it is the “ordinary” or the most common that dominates.
+You can ponder over the implications of such for nature and society.
 Now, there are other peculiar distributions which display an unusual membership scenario – a well-known example is the distribution named after the mathematician Cauchy – here the central events are more common and the infrequent events are way more extreme than a ‘regular’ distribution like the normal distribution.
-Our investigation of historical events and the effects of individuals suggest that they they follow a distribution, like the former.
-Hence, they are constrained by the properties of such a mathematical principle.
+Our investigation of historical events and the effects of individuals suggest that they they follow a distribution with properties like the so-called Cauchy distribution.
+Hence, they are constrained by the properties of its underlying mathematical principle.
 A corollary to it is the massive or pivotal role of the rare individuals whose effects are way more extreme than the rare individuals in a normal distributed scenario.”

 Sharvamanyu: “OK, that’s an interesting argument.
-What about the nuance regarding the mass which Lootika mentioned?”
+But what about the nuance regarding the mass which Lootika mentioned?”
 Lootika: “When there is an exceptional figure there needs to be enough of those among the masses who can resonate with and act on behalf of that figure for the exceptionality to shine through.
 The size of that mass is what depends of the times of men.”
 Somakhya: “Think of a Boghorju, a Jelme or a Subedai, Chingiz Khan or the men who rallied around the Mahārāja of the Marāṭha-s.
-Such exist way more frequently but by themselves they cannot carry the power, but like a conducting metal when there is a source of electricity they can do so.
+Figures like this supporting cast around the pivotal ones like the Khan or the Rājan emerge way more frequently but by themselves they cannot do much, but like a conducting metal when there is a source of electricity they can “transmit” the greatness of their leaders.
 Through the length and breadth of our land there existed local strongmen like a Tānājī or a Sūryājī Mālusare but only under the exceptional Mahārāja they could be fort-conquerors.”

 Vidrum: “Regarding the point about sthāyibhāva, I can see the generation of the states of vīrya and vairāgya from historical narratives of the